CleverRaven/Cataclysm-DDA/doc/TRANSLATING.md

 and notes specific to a language may be stored as `<lang_id>.txt`, for example `de.txt` for German.

-Cataclysm: DDA has more than 14000 translatable strings, but don't be discouraged.
+Cataclysm: DDA has more than 50000 translatable strings, including all mods shipped with the game but don't be discouraged.
 The more translators there are, the easier it becomes 😄.

 ## Developers

-Cataclysm: DDA uses [GNU gettext][5] to display translated texts.
+Cataclysm: DDA uses a modified version of [GNU gettext][5] to display translated texts.

 Using `gettext` requires two actions: